juliaguida/oystercard/pills/datamapper.md

 We'll be using an ORM called [DataMapper](../pills/datamapper.md).
 DataMapper serves as a bridge between our Ruby classes and the database.
 It allows us to define mappings between our classes and tables declaratively using a DSL.
 Datamapper then handles all the necessary communication with the database to create, read, update and delete our data.

 DataMapper can be used with a variety of database engines, including postgres.
-For each database, there is an **adapter**.
-We'll need to install the adapter to work with postgres.
+For each database, there is an **adaptor**.
+We'll need to install the adaptor to work with postgres.
 Add these gems to your Gemfile:

 ```ruby